 Building an Arduino project

-When you’re building a system or initiating a project, you need to understand the nature of the problem you’re trying to solve.
 You will base the requirements for your board on this.
 For instance, if you’re building a very simple system where you are controlling only one parameter, naturally, you’ll require the smallest and most basic Arduino board.

 Arduino DIY robot connection with laptop

 The Arduino Rev 3 seems to be the most popular board.
 It has everything you need for most of your projects.
-However, it may be too powerful for simpler projects.
-If affordability and your budget are an issue, you might start with a cheaper board like the Arduino Nano.
-They are surprisingly powerful and versatile.

-However, if you’re aiming to build more high-end systems, we’d suggest the Arduino Mega or Leonardo.
-Always remember that even if you purchase a low power board, you can always upgrade it later by adding a shield or two to it.
+Always remember that even if you purchase a low-power board, you can always upgrade it later by adding a shield or two to it.

 Advantages of Arduino Boards

-Two students working on Arduino project
+Two students working on an Arduino project

-Types of Arduino boards are insanely versatile and extensible.
-They are compatible with thousands of engineering projects.
 If you are familiar with C++, you can transplant some of that knowledge into coding with the Arduino Language.

 Arduino programming language